Finding Sites in Other Languages by Searching Hypertext?

-I’ve been enjoying visiting a number of sites that are written in languages other than English, such as Google.Dirson.com and Référencement, Design et Cie, and others.
-I often rely on some of the translation services available online to read those sites, but I have trouble when searching the web in finding some information that isn’t written in English.
+I’ve been enjoying visiting many sites that are written in languages other than English, such as Google.Dirson.com and Referencement, Design et Cie, and others.
+I often rely on some of the translation services available online to read those sites, but I have trouble searching the web to find some information that isn’t written in English.

 It would be nice to have a way to search non-English sites without having to try to translate queries into other languages first.

-One of the fastest growing groups of users on the web don’t speak English, and while they may be searching for information in their native languages, they may also want to see results consisting of documents in other languages.
-The method described in this patent application involves helping us overcome that language barrier without having to resort to a translation service to form queries.
+One of the fastest-growing groups of users on the web doesn’t speak English.
+While they may be searching for information in their native languages, they may also want to see results consisting of documents in other languages.
+The method described in this patent application involves helping us overcome that language barrier without resorting to a translation service to form queries.